Skip to Content

 The following applies to the ingredients: Lisinopril

 MONITOR: Many psychotherapeutic and CNS-active agents (e.g., anxiolytics, sedatives, hypnotics, antidepressants, antipsychotics, opioids, alcohol, muscle relaxants) exhibit hypotensive effects, especially during initiation of therapy and dose escalation.
-Coadministration with antihypertensives and other hypotensive agents, in particular vasodilators and alpha-blockers, may result in additive effects on blood pressure and orthostasis.
+Coadministration with antihypertensives and/or agents with hypotensive properties, in particular vasodilators and alpha-blockers, may result in additive effects on blood pressure and orthostasis.

 References